ankumar/software-design/README.md

 > [Musings on user agency in computing and the future of programming tools](https://buttondown.email/geoffreylitt)

-It's **overwhelming** work going on in open source world https://github.com/explore, more agency of tools like [search](https://about.sourcegraph.com/) including design will help (but we have a more of problem of more code and less design).
+It's **overwhelming** work going on in open source world https://github.com/explore, more agency of tools like [search](https://about.sourcegraph.com/) including design will help (right now we have problem of more code and less design).

 \+